bretthoes/SharedCookbook/README.md

 Navigate to https://localhost:5001.
 The application will automatically reload if you change any of the source files.

-Can ping API at `/health` endpoint as well.
+Can ping API at `https://localhost:5001/health` as well.

 ## Test